 Let’s face it, everyone’s needs are different.
-What is right for others will rarely be right for you.
+What’s right for others will rarely be right for you.
 So how can Trademarkia’s one-size-fits-all approach possibly meet your unique trademark application and registration needs?
 Only by working with a dedicated and skilled trademark attorney will you be provided what you need most – individualized advice and assistance.

-I’m US trademark attorney Morris Turek and I will provide you with all of the legal advice and information you need to make informed decisions.
-You will receive personalized service from the moment you contact me, whether it be for conducting a trademark search, preparing your trademark application, resolving a trademark dispute, or any other trademark need you may have.
+I’m US trademark attorney Morris Turek and I’ll provide you with all of the legal advice and information you need to make informed decisions.
+You’ll receive personalized service from the moment you contact me, whether it be for conducting a trademark search, preparing your trademark application, resolving a trademark dispute, or any other trademark need you may have.
 Furthermore, I know you’re concerned about cost.
 That’s why I tell you my flat-fees upfront.
 Remember, these fees are for REAL trademark assistance, tailored for you and performed correctly and promptly from the start.
 There will be no games, surprises, tricks, or misleading “trademark packages.”

 If you have any questions about searching, registering, or defending your trademark(s), please contact me at (314) 749-4059, email@example.com, or send me a note through my contact form (below).
 I look forward to the opportunity to work with you.